ZDDduesseldorf/HandScanAI/README.md

 ## Overview

 HandScanAI is an AI-powered web application for analyzing hand images.
-The application utilizes a Convolutional Neural Network (CNN) in combination with a vector database (Milvus) and a RandomForest algorithm to estimate the age and gender of a person based on an uploaded hand image.
+The application utilizes a Convolutional Neural Network (CNN) in combination with a vector database (Milvus) and a k-Nearest-Neighbors algorithm to estimate the age and gender of a person based on an uploaded hand image.

 ## How It Works